 Some people will trim the raw chicken on the cutting board, transfer it to a plate, take it to the barbecue, cook it, and then put it back on the same unwashed plate and cutting board the raw chicken was on.
 Whilst campylobacter is commonly found on the inside of the chicken, salmonella is likely to be on both the skin of the poultry and in the meat, and doesn’t just wash off.
 Only cooking to the proper high temperature, until the meat is cooked right through, and not pink, gets rid of it.
 Food poisoning makes headlines when cases are traced to restaurants, but in all fairness, most places where you eat are pretty good with hygiene.
 Studies have shown that 50% to 80% campylobacter infection is caused by food prepared at home.

 Studies have found a link between oysters and campylobacter.
-I can still remember a few years ago how my tummy played up for two weeks after holidaying on Great Barrier Island, and eating rock oysters at Tryphena.
+I can still remember a few years ago how my tummy played up for two weeks after holidaying on Great Barrier Island (NZ), and eating rock oysters at Tryphena harbour.
 According to ongoing research, shellfish such as oysters are increasingly becoming harbingers of creatures like salmonella and campylobacter and pose serious risk, especially since they are generally eaten raw.
-Shellfish do not usually harbor these organisms, but they can acquire them by filtering water through their systems by which the bacteria concentrates in their meat.
+Shellfish do not usually harbour these organisms, but they can acquire them by filtering water through their systems by which the bacteria concentrates in their meat.
 And, how often do we hear about algal bloom in New Zealand?
 It makes you wonder when you hear in the media about “toxic bloom”, and to avoid harvesting and eating shellfish at times.
-Shellfish are becoming increasingly contaminated because they often reside in estuaries where fecal run-off from sewage can pollute the water.
+Shellfish are becoming increasingly contaminated because they often reside in estuaries where faecal run-off from sewage can pollute the water.
 This is a problem in parts of Hawke’s Bay, where I live, and I’m sure other New Zealanders can relate to this.
-Because shellfish feed by filtering water to gather nutrients, they also pick up fecal germs that can thrive in their tissues without killing them.
+Because shellfish feed by filtering water to gather nutrients, they also pick up faecal germs that can thrive in their tissues without killing them.

 Farms & Animals